Veterans News Service Los Angeles since 2012

 3. Free food, free furniture, free security deposits for housing.

-4. Federal Tort Claims and a list of Federal Tort Claim Attorneys to sue the VA for Damages due to Negligence and Malpractice at VA Medical Centers by VA Employees or Agents for such Wrongful Actions and Omissions occurring in VA Hospitals, VA Domiciliaries, VA Nursing Homes and VA Grant Per Diems, including but not limited to Physical and Emotional Patient Abuse, and mistakes made during surgery and in the administration of medications which causes a Veteran-Patient pain and suffering and mental anguish or Wrongful Death.
+4. Federal Tort Claims and a list of Federal Tort Claim Attorneys to sue the VA for Damages due to Medical and other kinds of Negligence at VA Medical Centers by VA Employees or Agents for such Wrongful Actions and Omissions occurring in VA Hospitals, VA Domiciliaries, VA Nursing Homes and VA Grant Per Diems, including but not limited to Physical and Emotional Patient Abuse, and mistakes made during surgery and in the administration of medications which causes a Veteran-Patient pain and suffering and mental anguish or Wrongful Death.

 5. Businesses that offer Discounts to Veterans.